Knuckz/LiftinBud/README.md

 # LiftinBud
+1/4/2020 - I'm thinking now that we don't have seperate pages for creation and just add a button on the exercise/workouts page.

 1/2/2020 - I like the idea of being able to edit a workout/exercise while viewing your current workout.
 I would want flexability.
 Maybe a typeahead with autofill for the other fields, and if the user wants can just create a new exercise in the workout. workout would be saved that way.

 instead of create dropdown I think I like a create route with pills to select exercise or workout.
 Not crazy about dropdown, especially on mobile.